-(If you get problems under Windows Me; the flight simulator suddenly stuttering, too few images per second... try killing all tasks except Explorer and Systray before you launch FlightGear.
-(If one of the tasks you kill is an antivirus or such protection software, this is a security risk.)
-Also, on one Windows Me machine, a FlightGear of 800×600 yielded good results, while a lower resolution of 640×480 triggered awful FPS drops and stutters (Frames Per Second).)
+If you are running under Windows Me and the flight simulator suddenly starts stuttering, with the frame rate dropping, try killing all tasks except Explorer and Systray before you launch FlightGear.
+If one of the tasks you kill is an antivirus or such protection software, this is an obvious security risk.
+Also, on one Windows Me machine, a FlightGear of 800×600 yielded good results, while a lower resolution of 640×480 triggered much lower FPS levels (Frames Per Second).)

-- On Linux and some other Unix-like systems, it can be FlightGear is installed but you see it nowhere in the menus.
-Then do one of these: - If you have for example the latest FlightGear installed on a SlackWare Linux system, open a terminal window (also named "console" window) and type the fgrun command (and hit the Enterkey).
-You will get the same cute dialog windows as under Windows (actually I got the snapshots displayed above by using that Slackware version).
-If you have another version or you get problems configuring the dialog, use next procedure: - To start FlightGear open a terminal window and type the fgfs timeofday=noon command (and type the Enter key).
-If the FlightGear window you get is too small, close it and maybe restart FlightGear with this command: fgfs timeofday=noon-geometry=1024x768.
+On Linux and other Unix-like systems, you may have to run FlightGear from the command line.
+If you have installed FlightGear but cannot find it within your menu system, try the following:

+• From a terminal window (also named "console" window) try running the fgrun command.
+If installed, this will run the same cute dialog windows as under Windows.

+• Alternatively, open a terminal window and type the following command: fgfs -timeofday=noon.
+If the FlightGear window you get is too small, close it and restart FlightGear with this command: fgfs -timeofday=noon -geometry=1024x768.
-IgIS = UIIIeOIday = IIOOII = geoIiieUIy = 1024X700.

-If you don't use the -timeofday=noon option, it often happens that Flight-Gear starts in a night environment.
-To get a daytime environment, use the Weather menu.
-Choose Time of day In the dialog box ask for say Noon.
-Then click Dismiss:
+Without the -timeofday=noon option, FlightGear will start at the current time in San Francisco - often night-time if you are in Europe.
+To get a daytime environment from within the simulator, select Weather->Time of Day from the menu and select Noon.

-(If FlightGear is available in your KDE or Gnome menu, you can edit the FlightGear launch icon properties and change the simple fgfs fgfs command to something like -geometry=1024x768 fgfs - timeofday=noon or whatever command options you require.
-You can use any other resolution you wantinstead of <math>1024x768.
-(I try to keep a 4×3 ratio.))
+If running FlightGear from a men (e.g. under KDE or Gnome), you can edit the FlightGear launch icon properties and change the simple fgfs fgfs command to something like fgfs -timeofday=noon -geometry=1024x768, or include whatever command options you wish.
+Further details of the command line options can be found in Chapter 3, Takeoff: How to start the program.